Perfect Way

 "Perfect Way" is a song written by Green Gartside and David Gamson and performed by the British pop band Scritti Politti.
 It was featured on the band's second and most successful studio album, Cupid & Psyche 85, released in June 1985.
 The song features synthesizer in its instrumentation.

 Chart performance

 Four singles had already been released in the UK from the album before "Perfect Way" was issued in August 1985.
 It was only a minor hit in the UK (No. 48), but in the US "Perfect Way" became Scritti Politti's only hit, reaching No. 11 on the Billboard Hot 100.
 On other US charts, "Perfect Way" reached No. 6 on the Hot Dance/Disco chart and No. 85 on the Hot Black Singles chart.
 In Canada, it reached No. 32 on the RPM singles chart.

 Music video

 The official music video, which mixes monochrome and colour footage, features musicians performing in the studio, intercut with close-up faces, video effects, and urban scenes, was directed by Paula Greif and Peter Kagan.

-The music video features singer and actress Fiona Flanagan.
+The music video features singer and actress Fiona Flanagan and supermodel Veronica Webb.